kyoheiu/ulid-zig/README.md

 # ulid-zig

-Simple implementation of ULID for zig.
+Simple [ULID](https://github.com/ulid/spec) implementation for zig.

 This library started as a learning project, but IMO it can be used as it is.